Cortisol blood testSerum cortisol

 The cortisol blood test measures the level of cortisol in the blood.
 Cortisol is a steroid (glucocorticoid or corticosteroid) hormone produced by the adrenal gland.

-The adrenal glands are two small triangle-shaped glands.
+The adrenal glands are two small triangle-shaped glands in the upper abdomen.
 One gland is located on top of each kidney.Read Article Now Book Mark Article

 Cortisol can also be measured using a urine or saliva test.